-This feature is a much nicer way for people to stay in touch and with the ability to show someone what you’re working on, it should make it easier …
+This feature is a much nicer way for people to stay in touch and with the ability to show someone what you’re working on, it should make it easier to solve …

 If you’re a remote employee, doing some freelance work, or you’re just calling your mom then Skype or Google Hangouts will work great.
 These are wonderful free video conferencing services that are easily accessible to everyone.